albertito/kxd/doc/quick_start.rst

 The second command should issue a request to your server to get the key.

-Consider running ``update-initramfs`` if your device is the root device, or it is needed very early in the boot process.
+Consider running ``update-initramfs -u`` if your device is the root device, or it is needed very early in the boot process.

 .. _key exchange daemon: http://blitiri.com.ar/p/kxd